ESL Questions About Vatican City

 The Vatican Museums are also worth exploring.
 They house a vast collection of art and historical artifacts, including sculptures, paintings, and tapestries.
 As you walk through the museums, you can admire works by renowned artists, like Raphael and Caravaggio.

-See also ESL Questions About Taiwan
+See also ESL Questions About Sao Tome And Principe

 In addition to its artistic treasures, Vatican City is a place of great religious significance.
 Pilgrims from all over the world visit the city to attend religious ceremonies and receive blessings from the Pope.
 Inside Vatican City, you can find the Apostolic Palace, where the Pope resides and carries out his official duties.